 Prepare your budget to study in Canada

-Housing and accommodations
+Housing and accommodation

 Food and groceries

-If you live on campus at your college or university, you can register for the meal plan, which gives you access to your college or university cafeteria for all your meals.
+If you live on campus, you can register for the meal plan.
+This gives you access to your college or university cafeteria for all your meals.

 Travel health insurance

 Your school or travel agent can provide details on travel health insurance.